Stafford Beer: SIGMA

 In 1961 he left United Steel to start an operational research consultancy in partnership with Roger Eddison called SIGMA (Science in General Management).
 Beer left SIGMA in 1966 to work for a SIGMA client, the International Publishing Corporation (IPC).
 He left IPC in 1970 to work as an independent consultant, focusing on his growing interest in social systems.
+His engagement in Latin America began in the 1960s through SIGMA, which worked on industrial optimisation projects in Chile and unsuccessfully explored expansion into other regional markets.

 Cybersyn

-In mid-1971, Beer was approached by Fernando Flores, then a high-ranking member of the Chilean Production Development Corporation (CORFO) in the newly elected socialist government of Salvador Allende, for advice on applying his cybernetic theories to the management of the state-run sector of the Chilean economy.
+In mid-1971 Beer was approached by Fernando Flores, then a high-ranking member of the Chilean Production Development Corporation (CORFO) in the newly elected socialist government of Salvador Allende, for advice on applying his cybernetic theories to the management of the state-run sector of the Chilean economy.

 This led to Beer's involvement in the never-completed Cybersyn project, which aimed to use computers and a telex-based communication network to allow the government to maximise production while preserving the autonomy of workers and lower management.

+Beer also was reported to have read and been influenced by Leon Trotsky's critique of the Soviet bureaucracy.
+According to Herman Schwember (1939-2008), another senior member of the Cybersyn team, former Professor of Fluid Mechanics and Vice-Rector of the Catholic University of Chile, later exiled to London, Beer's political background and readings completely derived from works written by Trotsky and Trotskyists.
+Schwember himself disapproved of Trotsky's approach.

-Although Cybersyn was abandoned after Allende's death during the Pinochet coup in 1973, Beer continued to work in the Americas, consulting for the governments of Mexico, Uruguay and Venezuela.
+Although Cybersyn was abandoned after Allende's death during the Pinochet coup in 1973, Beer continued to work in the Americas, consulting for the governments of Canada, Mexico, Uruguay and Venezuela.
+Beer was particularly involved in the 1980s and 1990s on various governmental cybernetic projects, including Uruguay's successful URUCIB executive information system (1986–1988), Colombia's application of the Viable System Model to public sector reform (1990s–2000s) and unsuccessful ventures in Mexico and Venezuela that were undermined by corruption and political instability.

 Later activity

-In the mid-1970s, Beer moved to mid-Wales where he lived in an almost austere style, developing strong interests in poetry and art.
-In the 1980s he established a second home on the west side of downtown Toronto and lived part of the year in both residences.
-He was a visiting professor at almost 30 universities and received an earned higher doctorate (DSc) from the University of Sunderland and honorary doctorates from the University of Leeds, the University of St. Gallen, and the University of Valladolid.
+In the mid-1970s he moved to Mid Wales, where he lived an almost austere lifestyle, developing strong interests in poetry and art.
+In the 1980s he established a second home on the west side of downtown Toronto.
+He was a visiting professor at almost 30 universities and received an earned higher doctorate (DSc) from the University of Sunderland and honorary doctorates from the University of Leeds, the University of St. Gallen and the University of Valladolid.
 He was president of the World Organization of Systems and Cybernetics.